Join us for a 2-day virtual workshop for capacity building and learning about trapping trash as a solution to the global issue of plastic pollution.

 Globally, the contamination of plastic waste in freshwater and marine ecosystems is increasing.
 We estimate that roughly 30 million tonnes of plastic waste entered aquatic ecosystems in 2020.
 If we continue business as usual, this number may increase as much as three-fold by 2030.
 There is no time to waste, and we all must do our part.

 This workshop will introduce an initiative where we can all work towards individual and collective goals that do just that.
-We will gather stakeholders from across North America who could work together to use trash traps to divert litter from their waterfront, collect data and increase awareness in their communities.
+We will gather stakeholders from across the globe who could work together to use trash traps to divert litter from their waterfront, collect data and increase awareness in their communities.

 Date and Time: